polartron/midnight/index.md

 <h3>
 Computer Science
 </h3>
 I know how computers work.
 I know how the CPU accesses memory and how to reduce cache misses in the L1 cache.
 I know basic assembly code and some of the optimizations you can do in order to produce highly efficent machine code.
-I've built a rack server back in 2010 for Counter Strike 1.6 which eventually turned into a bitcoin miner.
+I've built a rack server back in 2010 for Counter Strike 1.6 and Garry's Mod which eventually turned into a bitcoin miner.

 <h3>
 Lua